wormhole-foundation/xdapp-book/src/dapps/architecture/4_topology.md

 **_Disadvantages:_**

 - Complexity: there are now quite a few contracts to manage, especially if they are implemented multiple times across different VMs.
-- Data desync: because each blockchain acts independently, each chain will have independent state.
+- Data desync: because each blockchain acts independently, each chain will have an independent state.
 This can open up unwanted arbitrage opportunities and other discrepancies.
 - Race conditions: In cases where an event is supposed to propagate through the entire system at a fixed time (for example, when closing a governance vote), it can be difficult to synchronize all the blockchains.

 ## Distributed